 He is also active in the fields of music theory and theory pedagogy.
 His most notable work has been his research into Earle Brown and his Open Form compositions, specifically his analysis of Brown's String Quartet (1965), entitled Performer Choice and Earle Brown’s String Quartet, which has been published by Indiana Theory Review.
 As a pedagogue, he is always looking for new and engaging ways to incorporate technology into the music theory classroom, and has been published on the topic of utilizing iPad's to enrich class lessons by the Journal of Music Theory Pedagogy Online.
 He has also presented his work in a variety of mediums, including SCI and CMS conferences, UMBC's Livewire New Music Festival, the USF New Music Festival & Symposium, and as a guest lecturer at multiple universities.

-Bradley graduated from Campbell University in Buies Creek, NC, in 2012 with B.A. degrees in both Music Composition and Music Education.
-In 2014 he graduated from Appalachian State University in Boone, NC, with a M.M. degree in Music Theory and Composition.
-He is currently residing in College Park, MD, and is attending the University of Maryland at College Park where he is working toward a D.M.A. degree in Music Composition.
-His current composition teacher is Thomas J. DeLio, and his previous teachers are Scott Meister and Ran Whitley.
+In 2012, Bradley graduated from Campbell University in Buies Creek, NC with BA degrees in both Music Composition and Music Education; in 2014 he graduated from Appalachian State University in Boone, NC with a MM degree in Music Theory and Composition, where he researched and studied theory pedagogy with Dr. Jennifer Snodgrass; and in 2017, he earned a DMA degree in music composition at the University of Maryland in College Park.
+Currently, he is an adjunct professor at American University and the University of Maryland, Baltimore County.
+His previous composition teachers include Thomas J. DeLio, Scott Meister, and Ran Whitley.

 Bradley is a member of Society of Composers, Inc., Broadcast Music, Inc., College Music Society, and Pi Kappa Lambda.